TUM-DSE/seminars/SoSe2023-qc-systems.md

-# Quantum Software Systems (“qc-systems") -- SoSe 2023
+# Quantum Software Systems (“qc-systems") -- SoSe 2024

 ## Chair website

-The seminar is organized by the [Chair of Distributed Systems & Operating Systems](https://dse.in.tum.de/) at TU Munich.
+The seminar is organized by the [Chair of Computer Systems](https://dse.in.tum.de/) at TU Munich.

 ## Course Information